-Problems in Professional Responsibility, Business Associations, Criminal Procedure, Evidence, and Wills, Trusts & Estates subject to block registration.
-Rising 2Ls do retain registration priority.
-Rising 3Ls may not register for these courses until 1:00 p.m. on March 29, after rising 2L students have had an opportunity to register.
+The five Progression-Entry Courses - Business Associations; Criminal Procedure; Evidence; Income Tax; and Wills, Trusts & Estates - are not subject to block registration.
+2Ls, however, do retain registration priority.
+3Ls may not register for these courses until 1:00p.m. on October 18, after 2L students have had an opportunity to register.